SLURM User Guide

 GPU Allocation Policy

-The GPU can be allocated in two ways:
+The GPU(s) can be allocated a few ways:

 | Allocation | Command | Use Case |